Timothy Deasy: Early life

 Timothy Deasy was born in 1839 and was therefore old enough to experience, alongside his family and community, the devastating impact of the Great Famine in Ireland, which ravaged the land between 1845 and 1852.
 At the height of the famine in 1847, following the death of Timothy's younger sister Hanora, the Deasy family elected to immigrate to the United States in order to escape.
 They would eventually settle in Lawrence, Massachusetts.

-Deasy's experience of the Great famine left him with a deep-seated resentment against British rule in Ireland.
+Deasy's experience of the Great Famine left him with a deep-seated resentment against British rule in Ireland.
 Another influence that pointed Deasy towards Irish Nationalism was that his own father, Michael, had been a part of the Young Ireland movement before leaving Ireland.
 Although the Deasy family had left before it started, the Young Irelanders had launched a rebellion against the British in 1848, a revolt sometimes referred to as the "Famine Rebellion".
-Timothy's younger brother Cornelius was likewise influenced towards Irish Nationalism, and while in the United States became involved in numerous Irish-American political and civic societies.
+Timothy's younger brother, Cornelius, was likewise influenced towards Irish Nationalism, and while in the United States, became involved in numerous Irish-American political and civic societies.

-In 1857 both Timothy and Cornelius were sworn into the Fenian Brotherhood, the American wing of the Irish Republican Brotherhood.
-Both organisations, collectively referred to as "Fenians", were secret societies which sought to bring about the forcible overthrown of British rule in Ireland and bring about a democratic Irish Republic.
+In 1857, both Timothy and Cornelius were sworn into the Fenian Brotherhood, the American wing of the Irish Republican Brotherhood.
+Both organisations, collectively referred to as "Fenians", were secret societies that sought the forcible overthrow of British rule in Ireland to allow for a democratic Irish Republic.
 Following his swearing-in, Timothy was assigned to recruiting and expanding the influence of the Fenians in Lawrence.